HNGamingUK/syntropy-validator-ansible/README.md

   4b.
 Enter password of your choice
   4c.
 Use `ctrl + x` to exit, following on-screen information to save

-5. Create an Ansible vault, follow on-screen instructions on creating password
+5. Create an Ansible vault
+  5a.
+Copy contents of `vault-example`
-  5a. `ansible-vault create ~/.vault.yaml`
+  5b. `ansible-vault create ~/.vault.yaml`
-  5b.
-Add below information to the file replacing the information as you require (id number can be left at 1111)
+  5c.
+Paste copied content into nano window
+  5d.
+Edit information to values as required (ID can be left at 1111 if you wish), if you plan to deploy multiple validators then repeat section below (incrementing the number by 1 each time):
 ```
-my_id: 1111
-my_user: hnguk
-my_password: password1234
-root_password: password4321
-validator_name: hnguk-validator
+validator1_name: hnguk-validator
-access_key: access1234
+validator1_key: access1234
 ```
-  5c.
+  5e.
 Use `ctrl + x` to exit, following on-screen information to save

 6. Create Ansible ssh key
 `ssh-keygen -f ~/.ssh/ansible`